 - Pesto salad dressing

 I can come up with so many options for you.
 Don’t let your half empty jar of pesto go bad.
-If you ever have questions, or need some ideas for using your leftover ingredients, send me a message.
+If you ever have questions, or need some ideas for using your leftover ingredients, send me a message via our free Recipe Concierge Service.
 I am here to assist you.

 For the table setting for this Spiced Lamb Meatball appetizer, use some small plates, fork picks, and cocktail napkins.
 These spiced lamb meatballs pair well with an Italian red wine like a chianti.
 This appetizer recipe is a great addition to your New Year’s party table, or any holiday event!